Gildara/100-days-of-code/log.md

 **Plan**: Continue struggling with the positioning of elements on the page.

-**Today's Progress**: Got all the content on the page for the wikipedia viewer.
+**Today's Progress**: Got all the content on the page for the wikipedia viewer and styled it.

 **Thoughts**: Just one thing is not responsive.
 Why?
 I don't know.